DigitalDara/cybersecurity-labs/README.md

-# cybersecurity-labs
+# Cyber Security Labs
-various CTF that I have completed in TryHackMe
+Various CTF that I have completed in TryHackMe.

-# Cybersecurity Labs & CTF Writeups

-This repository contains learning-focused writeups from hands-on cybersecurity labs and CTF-style exercises (TryHackMe).
+This repository contains learning-focused writeups from hands-on cybersecurity labs and CTF-style exercises.

 ## Skills Demonstrated
 - Network enumeration and analysis